DavidASmith/sunsynkr/README.md

 ## Installation

-You can install the current release of `sunsynkr` like so:
+From R, you can install the current release of `sunsynkr` like so:

 ``` r
 devtools::install_github("DavidASmith/sunsynkr")